voschezang/coding-handbook/systems/organization.md

 This view focusses on the context of the object, and treats the object itself as a black box.

+The purpose may range from organic to mechanic.

+- Mechanic.
+A strong, coherent purpose, similar to a machine.
+- Organic.
+Emphasis on the preservation of the organization itself.
+Understand they system as a living being.

-There are a few common functions.
+There are a few common *functions*.

 - **Processor**.
 Process information or materials and *transform* them.
 - **Storage**.
 Store valuable objects and retrieve them at a later point in *time*.